PedroCristo/portfolio_project_4/README.md

 5. Profiles
 6. Books

-* As admin/superuser I can also approve comments, apporove posts and change the status and give other permissions to the users.<br>
+*As admin/superuser I can also approve comments, approve posts and change the status and give other permissions to the users.<br>

 ## Technologies Used